TO STASH WORLD AAAND BEYOND!

-Tell us a little about who you are and where your love of bookplates and stamps began?
+Tell us a little about who you are and where your love of art and tattooing began?

 What inspired you to start your business?

-Tell us about the inspiration behind some of the pieces you’ve made.
+Tell us about the inspiration behind some of the pieces you’ve made and designed.

 Who’s your favourite singer or band at the moment?

-What do you enjoy doing when you’re not making your work?
+What do you enjoy doing when you’re not making your art?